 The graduate certificate in Joint Warfare is designed for students interested in the theory and practice of military operations from the mid-19th to the 20th century.
 You’ll study joint warfare theory, practice, planning, strategy, and implementation.
 Special emphasis includes different dimensions of coalition warfare using case studies, while conventional and unconventional warfare is examined in light of technological change and the information age.
 This online program is helpful for careers in military service, government agencies, or other organizations that need experienced professionals with in-depth knowledge of warfare and its effect on national security and security threats.
+This online certificate is geared toward graduate students who want to expand their knowledge of joint warfare without committing to a degree program.

 The curriculum for this online graduate certificate is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include: